28 mins read

 - Structural and framing: This specialty contractor installs the building’s structural components.
 The structure and framing might be wood, steel, or concrete, depending on the project.

-- Roofing, siding, and sheet metal work: This specialty encloses the building and protects it from damage from the exterior, such as varied weather conditions.
+- Roofing, siding, and sheet metal: This specialty encloses the building and protects it from damage from the exterior, such as varied weather conditions.
 These contractors often use prefabricated materials, making their work faster and more efficient.

 - Heating, ventilation, and air conditioning (HVAC): This specialty manages the climate inside the building.
 HVAC contractors usually install air conditioners, boilers, furnaces, and other equipment to ensure the climate inside the structure is safe and comfortable for occupants.
 In some cases, HVAC contractors might also take on plumbing and gas-related work.

-- Electrical work: These contractors are responsible for all electrical work in the building and construction site.
+- Electrical: These contractors are responsible for all electrical work in the building and construction site.
 They install electrical panels, wires, generators, fire and burglar alarms, and other equipment.
 They are often certified and have specialized permissions to install these types of equipment.

 - Plumbing: This contractor installs and maintains quality plumbing systems.
 Some common activities include drainage system installation, water pump installation, and water system balancing.